cellrank.estimators.GPCCA¶

-- class cellrank.estimators.GPCCA(object, **kwargs)[source]#
+- class cellrank.estimators.GPCCA(object, **kwargs)[source]¶

-Generalized Perron Cluster Cluster Analysis (GPCCA) [Reuter et al., 2019, Reuter et al., 2018] as implemented in pyGPCCA.
+Generalized Perron Cluster Cluster Analysis (GPCCA) [Reuter et al., 2019, Reuter et al., 2018].

-This is our main and recommended estimator.
+This is our main and recommended estimator implemented in pyGPCCA .
 Use it to compute macrostates, automatically and semi-automatically classify these as initial, intermediate and terminal states, compute fate probabilities towards macrostates, uncover driver genes, and much more.
-To compute and classify macrostates, we run the GPCCA algorithm under the hood, which returns a soft assignmend of cells to macrostates, as well as a coarse-grained transition matrix among the set of macrostates [Reuter et al., 2019, Reuter et al., 2018].
+To compute and classify macrostates, we run the GPCCA algorithm under the hood, which returns a soft assignment of cells to macrostates, as well as a coarse-grained transition matrix among the set of macrostates [Reuter et al., 2019, Reuter et al., 2018].
 This estimator allows you to inject prior knowledge where available to guide the identification of initial, intermediate and terminal states.

 - Parameters: